OfficeDev/office-dev-program-docs/docs/index.md

 Join your friends and colleagues in the Office 365 Developer Program.

-To get started, we recommend that you [join the Office 365 Developer Program and sign up for a free Office 365 developer subscription](office-365-dev-program-get-started.md).
-You can use this subscription to develop and test your solutions independent of your production environment.
+To get started, we recommend that you [join the Office 365 Developer Program and sign up for an Office 365 developer subscription](office-365-dev-program-get-started.md).
+You can use this free subscription to develop and test your solutions independent of your production environment.

 You can then [build solutions](office-365-dev-subscription-options.md) for Microsoft Teams, Office Add-ins, Microsoft Graph, SharePoint Framework, SharePoint Add-ins, and more.